Update: October 2018

 Sulawesi sprawls in the centre of the amazing Indonesian archipelago.
 It is one of their main islands with attractions to please adventure and nature lovers alike.
-The coastline boasts pristine beaches with crystal waters to match, whilst the contrast of lush mountain and jungle are every hikers dream.
+There are so many amazing things to do in Sulawesi!
+The coastline boasts pristine beaches with crystal waters to match, whilst the contrast of lush mountain and jungle are every hiker’s dream.
 Animals lovers fear not there is something here for you too with the calm and friendly Crested Black Macaque living in the north of Sulawesi.

 Related: “Our Ultimate Bali Travel Guide“